LinShi11/csci-476-594-spring2021-private/lab07/README.md

 ```
 ![](task2-2.PNG)

 As we can see, everything has stayed the same, the only difference is within the data that we generate (and they are all offsetting by 128).
+In face, since our suffix is so small, we can see that it is the 656e64 bytes in the bottom.
 Therefore, we can conclude that adding a suffix does not change it; thus, the property holds with md5.

 ### Task 3:
 In this task, we are generating two executables files with the same md5 hash, I have cut the xxd of task3.out to just the data that we would like to see: